 Dementia is a global health issue and so much more than the debilitating failure of memory.

 Alzheimer’s and other neurodegenerative diseases have profound consequences on the emotional and social functioning of people in their daily lives.
 There are currently around 50 million people worldwide living with dementia and it is estimated this number will double every 20 years (Alzheimer’s Disease International).

 Interestingly, individuals with neurodegenerative diseases rarely exhibit deficits in the processing of music.
 In fact, evidence suggests that the appreciation and perception of music is often preserved in persons with dementia (Johnson & Chow, 2016).
 This preservation of perception can be used to reconnect with memories and emotions, and as a new avenue for communication through music.

 In recent years, non-pharmacological interventions such as music therapy have been researched and implemented as an effective supplementary tool in the treatment of behavioral and psychiatric symptoms of dementia such as apathy, delusions, hallucinations, agitation, and disturbances to motor skills (Raglio, Bellelli, Traficante, Gianotti, Ubezio, Villani, & Trabucchi, 2008).

 Furthermore, music therapy has been found to alleviate self-reported anxiety, improve spontaneous speech content, attention, and language fluency in patients – including those with early onset dementia (Johnson & Chow, 2016).
-Creative therapies involving music also actively facilitate physical exercise through movement, and reduce feelings of isolation by encouraging social interaction within group activities.
+Creative therapies involving music also actively facilitate physical exercise through movement, and reduce feelings of isolation by encouraging social interaction within group music therapy activities.